 Based on a user’s UI language settings, social posts, and the content they generally interact with - Facebook can detect which language is the most relevant for them.
 This means the tool can automatically present your ad in the right language.

 By using these tools from Google and Facebook, you can drastically reduce the amount of time needed for market research and ad creation.
-Plus, you’re ad dollars are more likely to be spent on the right audience and drive positive returns.
+Plus, you’re ad budget is more likely to be spent on the right audience and increase ROI.